 We’re pleased to offer options suitable for both private and public roadway use in round rails.
 The private-use design is the most economical and we estimate its capacity at 12 tons per axle to accommodate fully loaded semis.
 Public roadways and highways naturally require more robust materials, and our products for this purpose meet applicable standards with schedule 40 steel rated for loads up to 16 tons per axle.

-contained, just like steel, but the narrowing gap ensures that horse hooves won’t slide down and get caught between rails, creating a risk for broken legs as the animal struggles.
+contained, just like steel, but the narrowing gap ensures that horse hooves won’t slide down and get caught between rails, creating a risk of broken legs as the animal struggles.

 The forms are easy to ship and we offer a reusable design.
 You may pour as many concrete crossings as you like and set them end-to-end directly on the ground.
 They are their own foundations!

 While you could set steel cattle guards in a depression or directly on a roadway, there are several disadvantages to doing so.
 The guards could walk, or shift position from traffic driving over an uneven roadway surface.
 They may also settle into a trench, or settle unevenly, creating hazardous driving conditions.
 With proper foundations in place, you can avoid these potentially dangerous installations and prevent settling and moving.

 Wings are another smart addition as they help you effectively tie in adjacent fencing.
 Wings prevent livestock from walking around the fence post where it meets the cattle guard.
 The steel structure transfers the physical barrier of the fence line to the entire edge of the cattle guard, making the ‘walk around’ impossible.